cord-burmeister/driver_md25/README.md

-# driver_md25
+# bus master

 > **Note:** This repository is on development mode.

-Ros driver for 2 MD25 drivers for a mecanum robot
+Ros driver for drivers for a mecanum robot